oasis-tcs/openc2-jadn/jadn-v2.0.md

 * There are two reserved sentinel values for maxOccurs:
   * UNSPECIFIED (-1) indicates that the upper bound is the $MaxElements package default ([Figure 3-1](#figure-3-1----jadn-schema-metadata)), or if not specified, an implementation-defined default.
-  * UNLIMITED (-2) indicates that there is no upper bound.
+  * UNLIMITED (-2) indicates that no upper bound is defined, although implementations are still limited by available storage capacity and the results of resource exhaustion are undefined.
 * If a field has more than one instance, the [data format](#6-serialization-and-data-formats) specifies whether its representation differs from that of a single instance.
 The [Field Multiplicity Extension](#52-field-multiplicity) generates an ArrayOf() type definition for data formats (e.g., JSON) with different representations for single and